 David Bowie has been voted the most influential man in popular music, beating Elvis on more than one occasion.
 His chameleon like career is such an eclectic treasure trove of magpie influences absorbed, re-translated and carefully crafted into characters that challenged rock music orthodoxy time and time again.
-Like Dylan or the Beatles he pulled his own influences from music (Musichall, Glam, Krautrock, R&B, blue-eyed soul, avant-garde, disco, and latterly electronic, metal and industrial), and disparate stylistic and cultural influences that stretched from his androgynous ‘outsider’ playfulness through the Burroughs cut ups, Warhol’s Factory, Nietzsche and Kabuki theatre.
+Like Dylan or the Beatles he pulled his own influences from music (Musichall, Glam, Krautrock, R&B, blue-eyed soul, avant-garde, disco, and latterly electronic, drum and bass, metal and industrial), and disparate stylistic and cultural influences that stretched from his androgynous ‘outsider’ playfulness through the Burroughs cut ups, Warhol’s Factory, Nietzsche and Kabuki theatre.
 In fact his back catalogue and dizzying transformations in look and sound are so impressive that it’s probably easier to say who HASN’T been influenced by the Thin White Duke in popular music.
 In my next piece on Bowie’s best collaborations I shall more closely look at his work with his key collaborators including Mick Ronson, Robert Fripp, Tony Visconti, Mott The Hoople,Iggy Pop, Brian Eno Lou Reed, and Nile Rodgers.
 But here we shall sketch out some of the key artists who cite Bowie as an influence and keep our ear open not just for how the ‘Bowie’ sound but how the tentacles of his unending creative ambition, artists creations, concept albums and constant breaking of the rules have inspired others….

 Johnny Marr(The Smiths)